 ToTEM III is the most recent generation of the Bank of Canada’s main dynamic stochastic general equilibrium model for projection and policy analysis.
 The model helps Bank staff tell clear and coherent stories about the Canadian economy’s current state and future evolution.

 The Canadian Financial Monitor (CFM) survey uses non-probability sampling for data collection, so selection bias is likely.
 We outline methods for obtaining survey weights and discuss the conditions necessary for these weights to eliminate selection bias.
 We obtain calibration weights for the 2018 and 2019 online CFM samples.

-Until recently, there have been few efforts to systematically measure and aggregate the nominal value of the different types of sovereign government debt in default.
-To help fill this gap, the Bank of Canada’s Credit Rating Assessment Group (CRAG) has developed a comprehensive database of sovereign defaults posted on the Bank of Canada’s website.
+Until recently, few efforts have been made to systematically measure and aggregate the nominal value of the different types of sovereign government debt in default.
+To help fill this gap, the Bank of Canada (BoC) developed a comprehensive database of sovereign defaults that is posted on its website and updated in partnership with the Bank of England (BoE).